 \subsection{Large Language Models \& Vision-Language Models}

-LLMs are large computational models, typically possessing billions of parameters, that are optimized to predict the next word in a sequence typically using massive amounts of text data.
+LLMs are large computational models, typically possessing billions of parameters, that use massive amounts of text data to optimize the next word prediction in a given sequence.
 Common models include the GPT family \citep{radford2018improving, radford2019language, brown2020language, openai2023gpt4}, LLaMA \citep{touvron2023llama}, and Vicuna \citep{zheng2023judging}.
-These models use the Transformer architecture \citep{vaswani2017attention}, which learns which previous words to attend to when predicting the next word.
+These models use the Transformer architecture \citep{vaswani2017attention} to learn which previous words to attend to when predicting the next word.
 Much of an LLM's cognitive abilities can be attributed to one of two components: reasoning and prior knowledge.
 Reasoning provides the ability to adapt to new tasks via in-context learning, i.e., providing examples in the prompt \citep{brown2020language, gao2020making, bansal2020self}.
 Prior knowledge enables LLMs to answer factual questions \citep{petroni2019language, heinzerling2020language}.
-In our work, we aim to isolate these two components by varying the task at hand to understand how they each contribute to performing visual classification.
+In our work, we aim to isolate these two components by varying the task at hand to understand how they each contribute to performing visual recognition.

-\textbf{V}LMs build upon LLMs by connecting them to vision encoders.
+\textbf{V}LMs connect LLMs to vision models.
 Early \textbf{V}LMs such as CLIP \citep{radford2021learning}, ALIGN \citep{jia2021scaling}, and DeCLIP \citep{li2021supervision} aligned the representation spaces between text and image encoders using methods such as contrastive learning \citep{chopra2005learning, hadsell2006dimensionality}.
 However, as models grew in size, training them became computationally prohibitive.
 As a result, newer \textbf{V}LMs such as LLaVA \citep{liu2023llava} adapt pre-trained image encoders \citep{dosovitskiy2020image, radford2021learning} to fit the representation space of a pre-trained LLM. \textbf{V}LMs have been applied to video understanding \citep{wu2023zero, zhao2023antgpt}, robotic planning \citep{ahn2022can, driess2023palm}, and even geometry-based tasks such as pose estimation \citep{feng2023posegpt}.
 This widespread adoption suggests that language enhances a vision model's capabilities.
-However, by entangling the two, it is difficult to pinpoint what language contributes specifically to visual understanding.
+However, by entangling the two, it is difficult to pinpoint what language specifically contributes to visual understanding.